naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 You can use various template tags in the body of an email to dynamically change its content.
 You can find the full list of available template tags in the [Stripe](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

+=== Webhook Endpoint ===

+Go to "Developers > Webhooks > Add endpoint" and insert the URL shown in the plugin settings.
+Select this event - "checkout.session.completed" and click "Add endpoint".
+This is where Stripe will send a notification after a checkout payment is successful.

+You will also need to add the "checkout.session.async_payment_succeeded" and "checkout.session.async_payment_failed" events if you plan to use a payment method where there can be a delay in payment confirmation.
+For example:

+* Bacs Direct Debit
+* Boleto
+* Canadian pre-authorised debits
+* OXXO
+* SEPA Direct Debit
+* SOFORT
+* ACH Direct Debit

+For detailed setup instructions please visit the [Stripe WordPress](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 === How to use Stripe Checkout (Option 1) ===

 The easiest way to start accepting Stripe payments is to create a product in the plugin interface (Stripe Checkout > All Products > Add New).